Raelr/pong-vk/README.md

 ## Progress

-The project is still very much in its infant stages.
-Right now the focus is on setting up all dependencies such as [`GLFW`](https://github.com/glfw/glfw), [`GLM`](https://github.com/g-truc/glm), and [`Vulkan`](https://www.khronos.org/vulkan/).

-Once this is done we'll be going over the Vulkan API to try and set up the basics of the project.
+So far, the project has successfully achieved the rendering of a 2D rectangle using a MVP matrix.
+The next goal is to determine how multiple objects can be rendered in Vulkan.

 ## Setup Notes

-NOTE: This prject contains submodules.
+**NOTE:** This prject contains submodules.
 Please remember to clone the project with --recursive-submodules prepended.
 I.e:

 ```
 $ git clone --recurse-submodules https://github.com/Raelr/pong-vk.git